scottwalker87/lucent-react-layout/README.md

 ### Layout Modes

-Each layout component can be in different modes:
+Each layout component can be in different modes (expanded, collapsed, or hidden).
+The layout itself can be in light or dark mode (basic theming):

 #### Theme Mode